 Steppenwolf, one of Herman Hesse’s best known works, follows a sad and lonely intellectual for whom life brings no joy.
 Harry Haller has within himself both a rational man, and a wild primeval wolf, and he has trouble reconciling these two natures.
 But then he meets a carefree and elusive woman, Hermine, who shows him that life’s pleasures aren’t necessarily as hollow as he once believed.

-The Book of Deeds of Arms and Chivalry by Christine de Pizan
+The Book of Deeds of Arms and of Chivalry by Christine de Pizan

 Don Quixote by Miguel de Cervantes

 It’s all well and good to be a dreamer, but a man must also be grounded in reality.
-It’s a lesson that Don Quixote comes to learn in the 17th century eponymous book, which is widely considered to be the world’s first novel.
+It’s a lesson that Don Quixote, protagonist of this eponymous book, comes to learn in what is widely considered to be the world’s first novel.
 Quixote, along with his squire Sancho Panza, travels the world in search of grand adventures and heroic deeds which would earn him the title of Knight.
 He continues against all odds, and in some cases, against all common sense.
 It’s funny, surprisingly easy to read given the fact that it’s over 400 years old, and can provide a man many lessons on the aspirations of heroism.

 Invisible Man by Ralph Ellison